-The Trans-Tasman Mutual Recognition Act (TTMRA) came into effect on 1st May 1998.
-It provides for the mutual recognition of regulatory standards adopted in Australia and New Zealand regarding goods and occupations.
+The Trans-Tasman Mutual Recognition Act (TTMRA) came into effect on 1st May 1998, and provides for the mutual recognition of regulatory standards adopted in Australia and New Zealand regarding goods and occupations.

 Please note, this does not apply to those applying for registration in the following scopes of practices: